 All schools in the District shall operate closed campuses.
-Students, including those 18 and older, are required to stay on campus from their arrival until dismissal at the end of the regular school day, unless given permission to leave the campus by a school official.
-Students must sign out in the office upon their departure.
-Students may not sign out for lunch.
+Students are required to stay on campus from their arrival until dismissal at the end of the regular school day.
+Students may be given permission to leave the campus by a school official and must sign out in the office upon their departure.

-4.11-EOUAL EDUCATIONAL OPPORTUNITY
+4.11-EQUAL EDUCATIONAL OPPORTUNITY